jakirkham/mouse_record/README.md

 #Testing

-Testing of the program requires the installation of [`mock`](https://pypi.python.org/pypi/mock) and [`nose`](http://nose.readthedocs.org/en/latest/).
 When testing the program, the user should move to the directory to where the `mouse_record` file is located.
 Then enter the `nosetests` command.
 An example is provided as follows:

     nosetests